Ring of Kerry Scenic Drive and Cycle, Route Map and Guide, Co. Kerry, Ireland – Top 10 Things to Do

 |Grid ref. (start): V 95598 91354||Grid ref. (finish): V 95883 91037|

 The world famous Ring of Kerry is a 'must do' scenic tourist drive or cycle in County Kerry, in the south west of Ireland.
 The Ring of Kerry is a 180 to 200 km driving and cycling loop with follows the coastline along the Wild Atlantic Way.
-Starting from Killarney, cars should drive clockwise around the Iveragh Peninsula to avoid any delays from Tour Buses which MUST travel anti-clockwise around the Ring of Kerry due to narrow roads.
+Starting from Killarney, cars should drive clockwise around the Ring of Kerry (Iveragh Peninsula) to avoid any delays from Tour Buses which MUST travel anti-clockwise around the Ring of Kerry due to narrow roads.
 Take our route map, Gps directions and guide with you by downloading our Free App on iPhone and Android.
 This is the also the route for the Ring of Kerry Charity Cycle held in July each year.

-The official Ring of Kerry route uses a fairly boring road from Cahersiveen to Waterville which is a great pity because you 'miss' the 'unmissable' Skellig Ring scenic drive which takes in the wonderful Valentia Island accessed by ferry and bridge, the picturesque Portmagee and Ballinskelligs with its great Blue Flag beach and all things these places offer.
-Valentia Island is a holiday in itself with all the things to see and do, so don't miss it.
+The official Ring of Kerry signs the route from Cahersiveen to Waterville which is a great pity because you 'miss' the 'unmissable' Skellig Ring scenic drive which takes in the wonderful Valentia Island accessed by ferry and bridge and the picturesque villages of Portmagee and Ballinskelligs with its great Blue Flag beach and all things these places offer.
+Valentia Island is a holiday in itself with all the things to see and do, so don't miss it (see photos).

 From Killarney, the Ring of Kerry passes through Kenmare, Sneem, Caherdaniel, Waterville, Ballinskelligs, Portmagee, Valentia Island, Cahersiveen, Glenbeigh and Killorglin and back to Killarney.
 Here are just some some popular attractions and points of interest you can visit clockwise around the Ring of Kerry from Killarney:

-- Killarney - visit Ross Castle - fish, take a boat trip or kayak on the lakes, Killarney National Park and The Blue Pool
+- Killarney - visit Ross Castle - fish, boat or kayak, Killarney National Park and The Blue Pool

 - Killarney - enjoy the views at Muckross House and Lakes and the history of Muckross Abbey,

-- The wonderful Kenmare Town, Entertainment, Harbour Tour, Star Watersports and 4,000 year old stone circle
+- The wonderful Kenmare Town - Music, Tours, Water Sports and 4,000 year old stone circle

-- The friendly Sneem Village - Geopark, Walking and Storytelling Festival and ancient Church and Cemetery
+- The friendly Sneem Village - Geopark, Walking, Storytelling Festival and ancient Church

 - Staigue and Loher Ancient Stone forts